 - Prefabricated homes take less time to build.

 - Because they are constructed in the controlled environment of a factory, they are not subject to damage caused by weather or vandalism like site-built homes face.

 - Most factory-built homes today use high-quality materials that are energy-efficient and green.

 - The U.S. has a shortage of construction workers.
 Prefabricated homes use factory workers, not construction workers, and therefore not subject to the labor constraints faced by the traditional home builder.

 Is Factory Built Housing The Future?

-The high cost of housing and construction is fueling the growing minimalist and small home movement.
-Young people today are also aware that climate change is one of the most severe challenges they face.
+The high cost of housing and construction is fueling the growing minimalist and slight home movement.
+Young people today are also aware that climate change is one of the most severe challenges.
 Leaving a smaller carbon footprint and green homes are on their minds.
 Prefabricated factory-built housing may be the solution to affordable housing and the building trend of the future.